okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 3. L2TP
 	- Layer 2 transfer protocol.
 	- Created by Microsoft and Cisco to combine LTP and PPTP to create a more secure protocol using IPSec.
+4. IKEv2
+	- Internet Key Exchange version 2
+	- Used with IPSec and was created by Microsoft and Cisco to be faster than L2TP.